 5. Manufactured Stone Veneer Installation

-Replacing old vinyl siding with adhered manufactured stone veneer promises an outstanding rate of return for your Bloomfield HIlls home of just a hair over 97%.
+Replacing old vinyl siding with adhered manufactured stone veneer promises an outstanding rate of return for your Metro Detroit Michigan home of just a hair over 97%.
 The average cost is around $8,200, and the average resale value is almost $8,000.
 Not only can you expect to recoup 97% of the expense, but this improvement enhances your home’s aesthetics and improves curb appeal, which can translate into a quicker sale at a better price.